2 in custody after children's remains found inside storage unit and suitcase in Pueblo

 Police then asked for the public's help in locating two children -- Jesus Dominguez Jr. and Yesenia Dominguez -- as part of the case.
 The Dominguez children were last seen in the summer of 2018, according to the police department.
 Police initially said that they were hoping the public could help them "confirm the location and safety of these children."

-During the interview, it was mentioned that it was possibility that the children being in Phoenix, Arixona, while police followed up on that potential lead with no success.
+During the interview, it was mentioned that the children might have been in Phoenix, Arizona, while police followed up on that potential lead with no success.

 In the investigation, detectives found a vehicle that belonged to Minjarez at a local scrap yard and executed a search warrant on Feb.
 6.